DUI Car Insurance in New York

 Understand your coverage needs

-A DUI in New York means higher insurance costs, but that doesn’t mean you stick to the bare minimum.
-Consider your budget, driving habits and how much protection you’re comfortable with.
-You can use our auto insurance coverage calculator to figure out what level of coverage you need.
+A DUI in New York means higher insurance costs, but you don't have to stick to the bare minimum.
+Consider your budget and driving habits, then decide how much protection you need.
+Our auto insurance coverage calculator can help you figure out the right level of coverage.

 2. 2